Azure/Vector-Search-AI-Assistant/README.md

 ### Real-time add and remove data

-One great reason about using an operational database like Azure Cosmos DB as your source for data to be vectorized and search is that you can leverage its
+One great reason for using an operational database like Azure Cosmos DB as a source for your data in Generative AI applications is that you can leverage its
-Change Feed capability to dynamically add and remove products to the vector data which is searched.
+Change Feed capability to dynamically add and remove records.
 The steps below can demonstrate this capability.

 #### Steps to demo adding and removing data from vector search

-1. Start a new Chat Session in the web application.
+1. Start a new chat session in the web application.
 1. In the chat text box, type: "Can you list all of your socks?".
-The AI Assistant will list 4 different socks of 2 types, racing and mountain.
+The AI Assistant will list 4 different socks of two types, racing and mountain.
 1. Using either CURL or Postman, send the following payload in a PUT request with a `Content-Type` header value of `application/json` to `https://<chat-service-hostname>/api/products` to add a product.

     ##### Curl Command